 The Platonist, Kurt Gödel, according to von Neumann, has “shown that Hilbert’s program is essentially hopeless” and

 Mathematics split into two broad streams.
-Applied mathematics, practised by the likes of von Neumann and Turing, responded by focussing on real-world ‘special cases’, such as modelling the brain6.
+Applied mathematics, practised by the likes of von Neumann and Turing, responded by focussing on real-world ‘special cases’, such as modelling the brain.
 Pure mathematics took the opposite approach, emphasising the generalisation of special cases, as practised by Bourbaki and Hilbert’s heirs.

 Formalism began to dominate mathematics in the 1940s-1950s.
 Mathematics was about ‘rigorous’, whatever that means, deduction from axioms and definitions to theorems.
 Explanatory, natural, language and, possibly worse, pictures, were to be removed from mathematics.
 The “new math” program of the 1960s was a consequence of this Formalist-Bourbaki dominance of mathematics.